Cruisely/epicgames-free-game-notification/README.md

 **NOTE** this script is currently only for MacOS
 ---
-This python script is am automatic notification for the free game that comes out each thursday on Epic Games Features of the code include:
+This python script is am automatic notification for the free game that comes out each thursday on Epic Games

+Features of the code include:
-- a corresponding image in the notification to the game
+- A corresponding image in the notification to the game
 - When you click on the notification you will be brought to the store page of the game
 - A game log of each game that you've gotten a notification for and the first avalible date